 Always plan to have some emergency rations on hand.
 Keep enough clean water, food and important daily medications that you may need around to last for several days.
 If you live in a high risk area, planning for two weeks isn’t unreasonable.
 The types of supplies and how long you should plan for for will vary from family to family and emergency to emergency.

-If you live with chronic illness, it’s even more important to be prepared.
+If you live with chronic illness or have a loved one with special needs, it’s even more important to be prepared.
 If you take daily meds, have a schedule and the meds in one place so that you can grab them.
 Always have your insurance card and emergency numbers organized on your phone so you can find them.
 If your immune system is compromised, have the appropriate sanitary products.
 If you use feminine hygiene products, have those easily available too.

 Here’s a few recommendations to help you get started prepping.